After the crews are selected they begin training. The training consists of three (phases) including technical, personal, and group training.

-Group training: Group training will take place in the form of simulation missions.
-A simulation mission is an extensive, fully immersive exercise that prepares the astronauts for the real mission to Mars.
+Phase 3: Group training will mainly take place through simulation missions.
+During these simulations, the astronauts take part in a fully immersive exercise that prepares them for the real mission to Mars.
 The simulated environment will invoke as many of the Mars conditions as possible.
 Immediately after selection, the groups will participate in these simulations for a few months per year.
-During simulations, astronauts will only be able to leave the base when wearing their Mars suits.
-They will have to take care of their water supply and keep the life support systems up and running.
-They must also cultivate their own food, and all communications with the outside world will be artificially delayed by twenty minutes.